-Architecture in Schools: Primary is a comprehensive and packed programme for primary school students in years 4, 5 and 6.
+Architecture in Schools: Primary is a comprehensive programme for primary school pupils in years 4, 5 & 6.
 The programme focuses on D&T and art subjects plus a strand specifically for maths.

 Open-City arranges and accompanies pupils and their teachers to visit an inspiring London building together with a built environment professional and a member of our education team who provide specialist knowledge and learning activities.

 Visits are then followed up by creative classroom workshops with built environment professionals going into the classroom and helping pupils develop their designs, focusing on model making and drawing.
 Finally, pupils enter the inter-school competition and at the awards ceremony winning pupils' models and designs are displayed and pupils, teachers and parents are invited to this event.

 Step 1: Evening workshop for teachers and built environment professionals

 Looking at how architecture can enhance the national curriculum and engage pupils

 Exploring one of London's exciting buildings - the visits are led by their partner architect or engineer and the building's representative, and supported by an Open-City Education team member.
 Open-City provide on-site activities and resources; architects are also encouraged to develop additional materials specific to their partner class, to help structure the visit.

 Step 3: Evening model-making training session

 All teachers, architects and built environment professionals are invited to develop their model-making skills to use with pupils back in the class, in a hands-on workshop.

 Architects and built environment professionals go into their partner schools and help pupils develop their ideas, inspired by the project design brief set by Open-City, and to prepare their competition entries. .

 At the end of the project, pupils are invited to submit their work to the Programme Awards competition.
 Winners will receive prizes, have their work exhibited at an awards reception and the overall winning school will have their scheme built.
 Awards are also given for Teacher of the Year, Architect of the Year and Education Volunteer of the Year.

 Contact Zoe Zotou or phone on 0207 383 5722 to find out further information.

-Last year's Architecture in Schools Primary programme was a great success with over 750 pupils taking part!
+Last year's Architecture in Schools: Primary programme was a great success with over 700 pupils taking part!